What is Shitamachi?

-Each of these neighborhoods has a unique and densely rich Shitamachi presence, full of Old Tokyo shops and restaurants.
+Each of these neighborhoods has a unique and densely vibrant Shitamachi presence, full of Old Tokyo shops and restaurants.
 These places are great for doing some side-street exploring where you get a truly local vibe.

 A yokocho is an alley filled with local shops and restaurants with a super cool post-war vibe.
 Many of the coolest yokochos are located in Tokyo’s top Shitamachi neighborhoods.

-Omoide Yokocho is actually located in bustling Shinjuku, but it’s my personal favorite alley in the city.
+Omoide Yokocho is located in bustling Shinjuku, but it’s my favorite alley in the city.
 The smokey stalls will transport you into another era.
 You can find cheap drinks and 6-person yakitori joints at these places.